DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 ## Contributors:

 **Leandro Barboza** is a visual artist and restorer who lives and works in Rio de Janeiro.
-He earned a Bachelor's degree in Painting from the School of Fine Arts at the Federal University of Rio de Janeiro (UFRJ) in 2004.
+He earned a Bachelor\'s degree in Painting from the School of Fine Arts at the Federal University of Rio de Janeiro (UFRJ) in 2004.
 He is also a member of the Faixa Protesta collective, along with Gustavo Speridião.
 In addition to numerous restoration projects in